 Ashwagandha (Withania somnifera) is one of the most revered and prized herbs in the Ayurveda pharmacopoeia.
 It’s known as the premier Ayurvedic rasayana (or rejuvenative) tonic because of its superior ability to nourish the whole body and mind.
 Maximizing the body's ability to resist stress, it enables the body to reserve and sustain vital energy throughout the day while promoting sound, restful sleep at night.
-Here lies ashwagandha’s magnificent advantage: as an adaptogen, it increases energy and vitality while helping to calm the mind.
+Here lies one of the most magnificent benefits of ashwagandha: as an adaptogen, it increases energy and vitality while helping to calm the mind.
 What a helpful herbal ally to have in our modern culture of depleted adrenals and perpetual stress!

 Characteristics of the Ashwagandha Plant